duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

-# AMOD18 Project TBD {#demo-projecttbd status=draft}
+# AMOD18 Object Detection {#demo-objdet status=draft}

-This is the demo for object detection using the camera on the duckiebot.
-The duckiebot has been trained to detect duckies, duckiebots, traffic lights, QR codes, intersection signs, stop signs, and (traffic) signal signs.
-The joystick demo (or lane following pipeline) is used to navigate the duckiebot around duckietown.
+This is the demo for object detection using the camera on the Duckiebot.
+The Duckiebot has been trained to detect duckies, Duckiebots, traffic lights, QR codes, intersection signs, stop signs, and (traffic) signal signs.
+The joystick demo (or lane following pipeline) is used to navigate the Duckiebot around Duckietown.

 <div class='requirements' markdown="1">

-Requires: Two or more duckiebots initialisation completed.
+Requires: Two or more initialized Duckiebots.

-Requires: Camera calibration completed and wheel calibration completed.
+Requires: Camera and wheel calibration completed.

 Requires: Joystick demo completed.

 Requires: Duckietown with all classified objects.
 </div>

-## Video of expected results {#demo-projecttbd-expected}
+## Video of expected results {#demo-objdet-expected}

 First, we show a video of the expected behavior (if the demo is succesful).

-## Duckietown setup notes {#demo-projecttbd-duckietown-setup}
+## Duckietown setup notes {#demo-objdet-Duckietown-setup}

 The Duckietown used for this demo must have the following characteristics.
   + Several duckies placed on the road and at the side of the road.